Where we work

 The Middle East

-With recent projects in more than 15 countries we work closely with local and international partners to address these gaps in knowledge and to tackle a wide range of these challenges.
+With recent projects in more than 15 Middle Eastern countries, we work closely with local and international partners to address knowledge gaps and tackle a wide range of challenges.

 Current projects include: